 - However, the full integration of Agile and traditional project management requires some very major shifts in thinking.
 It even involves something as fundamental as adopting a much broader definition of what “project management” is.

-I don’t think that simply adding some words about Agile to PMBOK is going to be sufficient to bring about the kind of shift in thinking that is needed.
+This is a step in the right direction but I don’t think that simply adding some words about Agile to PMBOK is going to be sufficient to bring about the kind of shift in thinking that is needed.

 What is “Project Management?